temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [payload input](#options-set-for-payload-input).

-STOPPING AGAIN.
-WEFWEF
 #### Options set for single workflow or batch:
 * `--workflow-id`, `-w` (string) -
   Workflow ID.
+  Must set either this or --query.
+* `--query`, `-q` (string) -
+  List Filter to select a batch.
-Either this or --query must be set.
+  Must set either this or --workflow-id.
 * `--run-id`, `-r` (string) -
   Run ID.
-  Can't be set when --query is set.
-* `--query`, `-q` (string) -
-  Start a batch to operate on Workflow Executions with given List Filter.
-Either --query or --workflow-id must be set.
+  Only use with --workflow-id.
+  Cannot use with --query.
 * `--reason` (string) -
   Reason to perform batch.
-Only allowed if query is present unless the command specifies otherwise.
+  Only use with --query.
-  Defaults to message with the current user's name.
+  Defaults to user name.
 * `--yes`, `-y` (bool) -
   Don't prompt to confirm signalling.
   Only allowed when `--query` is present.

-### temporal workflow stack: Show the stack trace of a Workflow Execution
+### temporal workflow stack: Trace a Workflow Execution
+wefwef
 The `temporal workflow stack` command [Queries](/workflows#query) a [Workflow Execution](/workflows#workflow-execution) with `__stack_trace` as the query type This returns a stack trace of all the threads or routines currently used by the workflow, and is